With China Tourist Visa Resumed,

 listicon

-Here we provide detailed answers to those questions to help you figure out what is really stopping you from going to Tibet.
+Here we provide detailed information to help you figure out what is really stopping you from going to Tibet.

 For all travelers going to Tibet, the first thing to concern about is the altitude sickness, which occurs when going to the high altitude places from a lower place.